DART-Lab-LLUI/diff-biomech-mmc-icorr-2025/README.md

 > This repository includes the analysis code of our ICORR 2025 Paper.

 # Abstract
-*Background*.
-Combining differentiable biomechanical modeling with Markerless Motion Capture (MMC) offers a promising approach to motion capture in clinical settings, requiring minimal equipment and effort for data collection.
-Currently, marker-based Optical Motion Capture (OMC) paired with biomechanical modeling is considered the most precise and accurate method for measuring human movement kinematics.
+Marker-based Optical Motion Capture (OMC) paired with biomechanical modeling is currently considered the most precise and accurate method for measuring human movement kinematics.
+Combining differentiable biomechanical modeling with Markerless Motion Capture (MMC) offers a promising approach to motion capture in clinical settings, requiring only minimal equipment, such as synchronized webcams, and minimal effort for data collection.

-*Methods*.
-This study compares key kinematic outcomes from biomechanically modeled MMC and OMC data in 15 stroke patients performing the drinking task.
+This study compares key kinematic outcomes from biomechanically modeled MMC and OMC data in 15 stroke patients performing the drinking task, a functional task recommended for assessing upper limb movement quality.

-*Results*.
-We observed a high level of agreement in kinematic trajectories between MMC and OMC, as indicated by high correlations between systems (median $r > 0.95$ for majority of kinematics) and median $\text{RMSE}$ values ranging from approximately $2^\circ$ – $5^\circ$ for joint angles, $0.04 \, \text{m/s}$ for end-effector velocity, and $6 \, \text{mm}$ for trunk displacement).
-Trial-to-trial biases between OMC and MMC were consistent within patient sessions, with interquartile ranges of bias around $1-3^\circ$ for joint angles, $0.01m/s$ in end-effector velocity, and approximately $3 \, \text{mm}$ for trunk displacement.
+We observed a high level of agreement in kinematic trajectories between MMC and OMC, as indicated by high correlations (median $r > 0.95$ for the majority of kinematic trajectories) and median $\text{RMSE}$ values ranging from $2^\circ$–$5^\circ$ for joint angles, $0.04 \, \text{m/s}$ for end-effector velocity, and $6 \, \text{mm}$ for trunk displacement.
+Trial-to-trial biases between OMC and MMC were consistent within participant sessions, with interquartile ranges of bias around $1-3^\circ$ for joint angles, $0.01m/s$ in end-effector velocity, and approximately $3 \, \text{mm}$ for trunk displacement.

-*Conclusion*.
-Our findings indicate that MMC for arm tracking is approaching the accuracy and precision of marker-based methods, supporting its potential for use in clinical settings.
+Our findings indicate that our MMC for arm tracking is approaching the accuracy of marker-based methods, supporting its potential for use in clinical settings.
 MMC could provide valuable insights into movement rehabilitation in stroke patients, potentially enhancing the effectiveness of rehabilitation strategies.

 # The Code
 Will be hosted here after the publication.